Masai Mara Safari

 The Masai Mara forms part of a huge eco-system incorporating the Serengeti and a number of smaller private conservancies.
 The Masai Mara is Kenya's most well-known National Reserve, famed for being part of the route of the Great Wildebeest Migration.

 Masai Mara Highlights

 The Masai Mara National Reserve in the south western part of Kenya forms part of the greater eco-system that encompasses the Serengeti National Park in Tanzania.
-The Masai Mara (also spelt Maasai Mara) is named for the Maasai people and the Mara River which divides it.
-The wildlife is not confined within the reserve's boundaries.
+The Masai Mara is named for the Maasai people and the Mara River, which divides it but does not confine wildlife within the reserve's boundaries.